TriKro/rsb-content/part7-out-of-the-box/ab-testing.md

 Once enough visitors have run through the test, the Acme team ends the test and is able to declare a winner.
 The results show that 4.5 percent of visitors clicked on the red buy button and 1 percent clicked on the original version.
 The red “Buy” button led to a significant uplift in conversion rate, so Acme then redesigns their product pages accordingly.
 In subsequent A/B tests, Acme will apply the insight that red buttons convert better on their site than grey buttons.

 You can also use it when you want to test your headline, but you have three possible variations.
-In that case, running a single test and splitting your visitors (or recipients in the case of an email) into three groups instead of two is reasonable, and would likely still be considered an A/B test.
+In that case, running a single test and splitting your visitors (or recipients in the case of an email) into three groups instead of two is reasonable and would likely still be considered an A/B test.
 This is more efficient than running three separate tests (A vs. B, B vs. C, and A vs. C).
 You may want to give your test an extra couple of days to run, so that you still have enough results to base any conclusions on.
-Testing more than one thing at a time, such as a headline and call to action, is a multivariate test, and is more complicated to run.
+Testing more than one thing at a time, such as a headline and call to action, is a multivariate test, which is more complicated to run.
 There are plenty of resources out there for multivariate testing, but we won’t be covering that when talking about A/B testing.
 Once you've concluded the test, you should update your product and/or site with the desired content variation(s) and remove all elements of the test as soon as possible.

 ### Time Commitment